Ghosts Again

-"Ghosts Again" is a song by English electronic band Depeche Mode.
+"Ghosts Again" is a song by English electronic music band Depeche Mode.
 It was released on 9 February 2023 as the lead single from their fifteenth studio album, Memento Mori.

 Background

 The song marks the first single release since the death of co-founder and keyboardist Andy Fletcher in May 2022.
 To Dave Gahan, the song "captures this perfect balance of melancholy and joy", while Martin Gore added that the song has "such an upbeat feel to it" and how rare it is for the band to record a song that "I just don't get sick of listening to".

 Composition

 In light of the death of Fletcher, the "reflective, mid-tempo" synth-pop song sees the two members commenting on motifs of death: the fragility of life and the possibility of an afterlife.
 Throughout the song, the duo keeps reminding the listener that every life will eventually turn into "ghosts again".
 However, it also gives the idea of being reunited with one another in some form, possibly as "ghosts".

-Richard Butler of Psychedelic Furs is co-credited with lyrics and composition.
+Richard Butler of the Psychedelic Furs is co-credited with lyrics and composition alongside Martin Gore.